drpump/devkube-yaml/README.md

 Yaml files to create a basic kubernetes cluster that includes a writable, persistent NFS service so that you can edit content and applications inside kubernetes.

-See the blog article at https://drpump.github.io/ for instructions.
+See my [blog article](https://drpump.github.io/devkube-part1/) for instructions.